CrossR/HepEVD/README.md

  - Add resize and reset view features.

- - Start populating and passing over the other menu entries (vertices, 2D hits).
+ - Start populating and passing over the other menu entries (vertices, MC hits).

  - Helper functions for Pandora, LArSoft + more to convert bits.